How To Eat Like Locals When You Travel

 Whether it’s our local guides by resident foodies, our eating out guides, our focus on local chefs, restaurants, markets, street food, eat streets and neighbourhoods, cooking schools, and food tours, or our series The Dish about learning to cook the quintessential dishes of places, we’re committed to encouraging you to eat like locals when you travel.

-Which is why we felt the need to address some bewildering advice on the web recently on how you should eat like locals when you travel.
-Some of this advice, such as ‘eat at McDonalds/KFC/(insert another global fast food franchise) is so ubiquitous and the advice has been repeated so often that it’s become something of a myth as far as we’re concerned.
-So let’s do some myth-busting…
+Which is why we felt the need to address some bewildering advice that we’ve spotted on the web recently on how to eat like locals when you travel.
+Some of this advice, such as ‘eat at McDonalds/KFC/(insert another global fast food franchise)’ is so ubiquitous and the advice has been repeated so often that it’s become something of a myth as far as we’re concerned.

 Myths To Do With How To Eat Like Locals When You Travel

 One blog post titled ‘Want to Eat Like a Local?
 Why KFC Might Be Your Best Bet’ suggests you head to KFC, McDonalds or Burger King to mingle with locals.
 Seriously?